qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/legend.rst

 ====================

-You can use :class:`QgsProject <qgis.core.QgsProject>` to retrieve information about the TOC and all the layer loaded.
+You can use :class:`QgsProject <qgis.core.QgsProject>` to retrieve information about the TOC and all the layers loaded.

 You have to create an ``instance`` of :class:`QgsProject <qgis.core.QgsProject>` and use its methods to get the loaded layers.